erdagnese/NextGenNEPA/README.md

 The data folder has sequencing data and supporting metadata files required for running different scripts.

 Files include:
-- raw fastq files separated by sequencing run (usually one sequencing run is one month's worth of samples)
+- raw fastq files separated by sequencing run (usually one sequencing run is one month's worth of samples) **too big to house on github
 - field metadata for the creeks (temperature, time, DO, turbidity)
 - metadata for the sequencing runs (sample, Nextera index, primer etc.)

+### Input
+Files include:
+- CRUX databases for each marker used to make classifiers for annotating ASVs

 ### Functions
 The functions folder has commonly used functions in R for eDNA analysis.